 - Require regular data backups: By encouraging employees to regularly backup their data you are preventing data loss when disaster strikes.
 While this may be a hard policy to enforce while employees are working remotely, it remains a best practice.
 In many instances, devices can be set to backup to the cloud automatically.
 When relying on cloud storage remember that ransomware can take control of cloud services.
 Any data stored in the cloud should also be backed up to an external hard drive from time to time.
 Data backups ensure that a business can continue to operate, even if resources are taken offline by a ransomware attack.

 - Encourage good cyber hygiene: Out-of-date software or unpatched software can offer attackers a gateway into your organization.
 Encourage employees to update the software on their devices and to enable all available security features, such as firewalls and anti-malware.
 It’s an easy form of prevention and an important defensive layer.

 Humans are Vital to Cybersecurity

 Human resources are key to the cybersecurity of any business.
-When an organization is small, taking the time to understand what employees do, what they need and how they react to cybersecurity tools can be the first line of defence.
+When an organization is small, taking the time to understand what employees do, what they need, and how they react to cybersecurity tools can be the first line of defense.

-Adding a layered approach to your business’s cybersecurity can provide the next line of defence and ensure that an attack is detected before it becomes a data breach.
+Adding a layered approach to your business’s cybersecurity can provide the next line of defense and ensure that an attack is detected before it becomes a data breach.

-To strengthen your SME’s approach to cybersecurity, consider your employees as a vital line of defence.
-With education, awareness and reminders, humans will make informed decisions about what they click.
-Cybersecurity awareness programs, like those offered by Beauceron Security, enable individuals to make strong cybersecurity decisions and reduce cyber risk in their workplaces.
+To strengthen your SME’s approach to cybersecurity, consider your employees as a vital line of defense.
+With education, awareness, and reminders, humans will make informed decisions about what they click.
+Cybersecurity awareness programs, like our Cybersecurity Awareness Training, enable individuals to make strong cybersecurity decisions and reduce cyber risk in their workplaces.